-BS, MS

-Zonaira Khalid
+BS, MS Zonaira Khalid

-I have completed my bachelors and masters from LUMS.
 The experience at LUMS definitely impacted my career goals, thinking and decisions in many positive ways.

 Currently, I have gotten into PhD in biomedical science (Fulbright Cohort 2022).
-If there's one thing, I want to say about LUMS, it's thank you!
-I hope LUMS continue to impact lives throughout the future.
+If there's one thing I want to say about LUMS, it's thank you!
+I hope LUMS continues to impact lives throughout the future.